Can I change my sexual orientation?

 “...
 We found that non-versatile and modern methods of reparative therapy have not been thoroughly investigated.
 Given the limited amount of methodologically reliable research, we cannot conclude whether modern forms of reparative therapy are effective or not ... ”(APA 2009, p.
 43).

 What are APA experts talking about in essence?
 The fact that they did not find clear evidence that reparative therapy is ineffective.
 They simply do not have accurate data in order to draw such a conclusion, although they did everything possible to reduce, as much as possible within the limits of scientific analysis, the methodological significance of studies that do not correspond to the negative interpretation of reparative therapy3.
-Ultimately, among the facts listed in the same APA document, there is only evidence that reparative therapy - naturally under certain conditions, the main one of which is the patient’s desire to change - is effective.
-LGBT + activists - movements are trying to connect same-sex attraction with biology and genetics, arguing that it is not able to change, but this position contradicts the results of various studies listed in the APA statement.
+Ultimately, the only evidence left from the same APA document is that reparative therapy — naturally under certain conditions, the main one being the patient’s desire to change — is effective.
+LGBT*+ activists try to link same-sex attraction to biology and genetics, arguing that it cannot change, but such a position contradicts the results of various studies listed in the APA statement.

 Consider quotes from an APA document: